Diversity, equity, and inclusion policies of the second Trump administration

 During the early days of the second presidency of Donald Trump, federal policies regarding diversity, equity, and inclusion (DEI), in addition to sometimes accessibility (DEIA), have undergone significant change.
 Trump attributed societal problems to diversity, equity, and inclusion and wokeness.
 Equating diversity with incompetence, he reversed pro-diversity policies in the federal government, and downsized divisions working on civil rights.
 He reoriented remaining civil rights divisions to target state and local officials, companies, and colleges for "illegal DEI", which became a buzzword in his administration.
 His administration launched worldwide investigations into companies, cities, and institutions for alleged "DEI" programs.
 The moves came following his 2024 presidential campaign which stated it would reinterpret existing Civil Rights-era protections for minorities to counter "anti-white racism".
 Trump promised to roll back Biden-era Executive Orders on diversity and racial equity, saying there was a "definite anti-white feeling in the country".

 In response to anti-DEI executive actions and against what the administration called "improper ideology", numerous agencies and websites altered or removed material related to women, racial minorities, and transgender individuals.

 Public statements

 At a press conference held in January 2025, the day after a mid-air collision between an airplane and helicopter that killed 67 people, the worst aviation accident in the U.S. since 2001, Trump read from a January 2024 New York Post article that falsely said "the FAA is actively recruiting workers who suffer severe intellectual disabilities, psychiatric problems and other mental and physical conditions under a diversity and inclusion hiring initiative spelled out on the agency's website."

 Government purge

-On 20–21 January 2025, President Donald Trump signed several executive orders targeting DEI efforts:
+On January 20-21, 2025, Trump signed several executive orders targeting DEI efforts: